Facebook facebook Facebook twitter

 Image: @bunzo_kings

-Along Leonard Wood Road stands the oldest building one of the haunted place included in this list: the Baguio Teacher’s Camp has more than a hundred years’ worth of history to justify its paranormal claims.
+Along Leonard Wood Road stands the oldest building, one of the haunted places in Baguio included in this list: the Baguio Teacher’s Camp has more than a hundred years’ worth of history to justify its paranormal claims.

-In January 1908, then-Benguet Governor William Pack received the clearance to build a training camp for teachers on an area that used to be called O-ring-ao.
-The camp opened three months later and was meant to be a training and vocation center for Filipino and American teachers.
-Through the years, however, it served other purposes: during the two World Wars, these haunted place served as a hill station for wounded and rehabilitating soldiers.
-Many of them couldn’t make it, which is why the place is believed to be riddled with restless spirits.
+In January 1908, then-Benguet Governor William Pack received the clearance to build a training camp for teachers in an area that used to be called O-ring-ao.
+The Baguio haunted camp opened three months later and was meant to be a training and vocation center for Filipino and American teachers.
+Through the years, however, it served other purposes: during the two World Wars, this haunted places in Baguio served as a hill station for wounded and rehabilitating soldiers.
+Many couldn’t make it, so the area is believed to be haunted in Baguio, riddled with restless spirits.

 Tip: Pray.
-Beyond just (hopefully) driving away the supernatural sounds in these haunted place in Baguio, praying also means paying respects to these spirits of soldiers who once lived there and served the country.
+Beyond just (hopefully) driving away the supernatural sounds in these haunted places in Baguio, praying also means paying respects to the spirits of soldiers who once lived there and served the country.

 How to get to Teacher’s Camp: via commute: From the city center, there is a jeepney terminal located along Lower Mabini Street that you can reach by turning right from BPI-Harrison Road or left from Jollibee on Session Road.
-These jeepneys going to Mines View Park, Pacdal, or Beckel pass by Teacher’s Camp; via private car: From the city center, you can reach Teacher’s Camp by driving southbound through either Session Road or General Luna Road, and then turning left towards Leonard Wood Road, or by taking the rotunda from Kisad Road and exiting towards T.M.
+These jeepneys going to Mines View Park, Pacdal, or Beckel pass by this haunted in Baguio; via private car: From the city center, you can reach this haunted places in Baguio by driving southbound through either Session Road or General Luna Road, and then turning left towards Leonard Wood Road, or by taking the rotunda from Kisad Road and exiting towards T.M.
 Kalaw Street, turning left onto Upper Session Road, right onto North Drive, and left towards Leonard Wood Road.

 4. Casa Vallejo